 Of course, you will not be able to conduct live customer research in the middle of your interview!
-At this point, describe your assumptions about your customers' pain points, based off of the segment that you created.
+At this point, describe your assumptions about your customers' pain points based on the segment that you created.

 Now that you know your customer and have a couple of relevant pain points in mind, you can brainstorm features that can solve these pain points.

-Discuss how each proposed feature specifically solves for each of the different pain points that you’re targeting.
-Keep track of these proposed features in a visible location, so that you can prioritize them in the next step.
+Discuss how each proposed feature specifically solves each of the different pain points that you’re targeting.
+Keep track of these proposed features in a visible location so that you can prioritize them in the next step.

 Looking at your list of new features, you now need to determine what goes into a minimum viable product, what goes into a pilot, what goes into a rollout, and what should be left as future enhancements.
 Prioritization is key - determine which features deliver the core value the fastest.

-I generally like to bundle together a core set of features as a minimum viable product (MVP), then show how I might add more features into a version 1 and a version 2.
+I generally like to bundle together a core set of features as a minimum viable product (MVP) then show how I might add more features into version 1 and version 2.